pythontime/ai-agents-and-mcp/README.md

 # AI Agents and MCP Training Repository

-A comprehensive training repository demonstrating the configuration, usage, and comparison of AI development agents (Claude Code and Amazon Q Developer) with Model Context Protocol (MCP) server integration.
+A comprehensive training repository demonstrating the configuration, usage, and comparison of AI development agents (Claude Code and Kiro) with Model Context Protocol (MCP) server integration.
 This repository serves as both a learning resource and a practical reference for implementing AI-assisted development workflows with security-first practices.

 ## Overview

-This repository provides hands-on training materials for working with AI development agents, specifically Claude Code and Amazon Q Developer, integrated with Model Context Protocol (MCP) servers.
+This repository provides hands-on training materials for working with AI development agents, specifically Claude Code and Kiro, integrated with Model Context Protocol (MCP) servers.
 It demonstrates how to configure, customize, and leverage these agents for secure, efficient software development across multiple domains including application development, infrastructure as code, and DevOps automation.

 **Technology Stack:**
 - **Languages**: Python 3.8+, Terraform (HCL), Markdown, JSON